-Areas IAEA Comment No R: Recommendations, S: Suggestions, G: Good practices Recommendations, Suggestions or Good Practices 1 LEGISLATIVE AND GOVERNMENTAL RESPONSIBILITIES S1 Suggestion: The CSN should consider, in line with the practice adopted in other countries, whether to propose a change in the Law on Fees and Public Prices that would apply a base annual fee and charges for regulatory activities generated by licence holders so as to establish a 'price signal' for operators.
-G1 Good Practice : The detailed statement of operator responsibility now established in the Nuclear Energy Law by the 2007 amendments.
-S2 Suggestion : In implementing the new legal provisions for the operation of the advisory committee on transparency and communications, the potential for there to be unintended adverse impacts of transparency and communications on safety should be carefully considered by CSN and debated with the advisory committee.
-2 RESPONSIBILITIES AND FUNCTIONS OF THE REGULATORY BODY No recommendation, sugges tion or good practice identified.
-3 ORGANIZATION OF THE REGULATORY BODY S3 Suggestion: CSN should consider an approach that will facilitate the recruitment of staff at above the base-level for technical staff and non technical professionals.
+Areas R: recommendations S: suggestions G: good practices Recommendations, suggestions or good practices Legislative and governmental \$1 Suggestion: The CSN should consider, in line with the Responsibilities practice adopted in other countries, whether to propose change in the Law on Fees and Public Prices that would apply a base annual fee and charges for regulatory activities generated by licence holders so as to establish a 'price signal' for operators.
+G1 Good practice: The detailed statement of operator responsibility now established in the Nuclear Energy Law by the 2007 amendments.
+S2 Suggestion: In implementing the new legal provisions for the operation of the advisory committee on transparency and communications, the potential for there to be unintended adverse impacts of transparency and communications on safety should be carefully considered by CSN and debated with the advisory committee.